reactjs/react.dev/src/content/reference/react-dom/components/title.md

 React will always place the DOM element corresponding to the `<title>` Component within the document’s `<head>`, regardless of where in the React tree it is rendered.
 The `<head>` is the only valid place for `<title>` to exist within the DOM, yet it’s convenient and keeps things composable if a Component representing a specific page can render its `<title>` itself.

 There are two exception to this:
-* If `<title>` is within an `<svg>` component, then there is no special behavior, because in this context it doesn’t represent the document’s title but rather is an [accessibility annotation for that SVG graphic](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/title).
+* If `<title>` is within an `<svg>` Component, then there is no special behavior, because in this context it doesn’t represent the document’s title but rather is an [accessibility annotation for that SVG graphic](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/title).
 * If the `<title>` has an [`itemProp`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/itemprop) prop, there is no special behavior, because in this case it doesn’t represent the document’s title but rather metadata about a specific part of the page.

 <Pitfall>